 2014 Horizon League Swimming & Diving Championships - Day 4

-The 2014-15 season marks the 36th consecutive year for Pete Hovland as a mentor of the Oakland University men's and women's swimming and diving teams.
+The 2016-17 season marked the 39th consecutive year for Pete Hovland as a mentor of the Oakland University men's and women's swimming and diving teams, the last 37 as head coach.
 His tenure as a head coach for the Golden Grizzlies is tied for the second-longest among current NCAA Division I head coaches.
 And during Hovland's storied career, the Golden Grizzlies have captured national championships, multiple conference crowns and seemingly countless individual accolades and titles.